 Disclosure Our response

-economic impacts community investment programmes.
-We developed our Soc way we do business influences the distribution of economic in diversity programme, which aims to increase the percentage disadvantaged businesses to 15%, is intended to have an ind communities, while supporting a more inclusive operating en In fiscal 23, we invested £22.7 million or 0.5% of operating p where we live, work, source and sell.
-This community investm with charitable organisations or activities that extend beyond 0 There are a diverse array of indirect economic impacts associated with our business in community investment programmes.
-We developed our Society 2030 : Spirit of Programa way we do business influences the distribution of economic impacts on specific group diversity programme, which aims to increase the percentage of Diageo suppliers from disadvantaged businesses to 15%, is intended to have an indirect positive economic communities, while supporting a more inclusive operating environment. ess plan knowing the os.
-For example, our n diverse-owned an at the supplier
+203-02 Significant indirect economic impactsThere are a diverse array of indirect economic impacts associated with our business relationships and o community investment programmes.
+We developed our Society 2030: Spirit of Progress plan knowing th way we do business influences the distribution of economic impacts on specific groups.
+For example, ou diversity programme, which aims to increase the percentage of Diageo suppliers from diverse-owned an disadvantaged businesses to 15%, is intended to have an indirect positive economic impact on specific communities, while supporting a more inclusive operating environment.

 In fiscal 23, we invested £22.7 million or 0.5% of operating profit in programmes to so where we live, work, source and sell.
 This community investment data includes specif with charitable organisations or activities that extend beyond our core business activi investment towards our Society 2030: Spirit of Progress activites, which are included o ic voluntary engage ties.
 It does not inclu ment Ide our

 Community investment by focus area

 Focus area Investment (£ million) Percentage (%)

 Positive drinking 4.7 21

 Inclusion and diversity 5.6 25

 Grain-to-glass sustainability 2.3 1C

 Local and brand-led 10.1 44

 Total 22.7

 Community investment (cash) by region

 Cash by region Investment (£ million) Percentage (%)

 North America 5.6 25

 Europe 4.9 21